Guntakal Junction railway station

 Guntakal Junction railway station (station code: GTL) is located in Anantapur district in the Indian state of Andhra Pradesh and serves Guntakal.
-It is also the headquarters of Guntakal railway division in South Central Railway(SCR).
+It is also the headquarters of Guntakal railway division in South Coast Railway(SCOR).
 It is a junction station at the intersection point of the Mumbai–Chennai line, the Vijayawada–Marmagova line and the Guntakal–Bengaluru line.

 History

 During the period 1861–1871 Madras Railway extended its Chennai–Arakkonnam line to Raichuru to join the Great Indian Peninsula Railway line, thereby linking Mumbai and Chennai with a broad gauge line in 1871.

 During 1888 to 1890 Southern Maharathna Railway developed a metre-gauge line from Vijayawada to Marmagova, passing through Guntakal.

 The Guntakal–Bangalore line was opened in 1892–93.
 The metre-gauge Guntakal–Mysore Frontier Railway was opened in 1893.
 It was operated by Southern Maharathna Railway.